 Postgraduate loans for Masters courses are now available from the Student Loans Company, worth up to £10,000, for students from the UK and EU.

 “I chose this course because I wanted to develop my research skills before continuing to a PhD.
 Essex Business School takes a philosophical and social science approach to research and that appealed to me.
 I’ve found the staff to be professional and friendly.”

 Mohammad Ali Al-Tamimi, MRes Accounting 2016

 Our expert staff

 Our expert staff are a combination of leading academics and practitioners at the forefront of accounting research.
-For example, Professor of Accounting Prem Sikka is a world-renowned critic of tax avoidance and has been quoted in The Guardian, The Huffington Post and The Independent.
-He is the only living academic to have been recognised for his achievements in the accounting field by both the UK and US academies.
+For example, Emeritus Professor Prem Sikka is a world-renowned critic of tax avoidance and has been quoted in The Guardian, The Huffington Post and The Independent.

 We’re home to three internationally respected accounting research centres: